interplaynetary/free-association/README.md

 Calculate once from provider outward, then lookup individual shares

 DistributeShares(Provider, MaxDepth):
+  // Initialize share distribution map
   ShareMap = empty map of {Person → Share}
   VisitedNodes = empty set

-  for each Person that Provider recognizes:
+  // Start with direct shares at depth 1 for each Person that Provider recognizes:
     ShareMap[Person] = Direct-Share(Person, Provider)

-  for depth from 2 to MaxDepth:
+  // Process each depth level from 2 to MaxDepth for depth from 2 to MaxDepth:
-    NewShares = empty map
+    // Create temporary map for this depth's calculations NewShares = empty map

-    for each Recipient in ShareMap who hasn't been fully processed:
+    // For each person who received shares in previous depths for each Recipient in ShareMap who hasn't been fully processed:
       VisitedNodes.add(Recipient)
       RecipientShare = ShareMap[Recipient]

-      for each Connection that Recipient recognizes:
+      // Distribute Recipient's share to those they recognize for each Connection that Recipient recognizes:
         if Connection ∉ VisitedNodes:
+          // Connection gets a share proportional to their direct share from Recipient
-          ConnectionDirectShare = Direct-Share(Connection, Recipient)
+          // multiplied by Recipient's share from Provider ConnectionDirectShare = Direct-Share(Connection, Recipient)
           TransitiveShare = RecipientShare × ConnectionDirectShare

-          if Connection in NewShares:
+          // Add to Connection's existing share (if any) if Connection in NewShares:
             NewShares[Connection] += TransitiveShare
           else:
             NewShares[Connection] = TransitiveShare

-    for each Person in NewShares:
+    // Merge new shares into overall ShareMap for each Person in NewShares:
       if Person in ShareMap:
         ShareMap[Person] += NewShares[Person]